 To these ends, current priorities for next system research and teaching at George Mason University include:

-Next System coursework offered in 2021/2022, a new Next System Fellows cohort in the Spring of 2022 as part of the Arlington Fellows program at GMU's Arlington campus.
+Next System coursework offered in 2021/2022, a new Next System Fellows cohort in the Spring of 2022 as part of the Arlington Fellows program at GMU's Mason Square campus.

 The Next System Studies Association Initiative, inspired by the success of our April 21st "The Next System System and Academy" launch, is building a global interdisciplinary network of academic and community-based scholars through workshops, conferences, teach-ins, publications, and collaborative research projects.

 Dr. Jessica Gordon Nembhard, author of "Collective Courage: A History of African American Cooperative Economic Thought and Practice," headlines a series also featuring Jeremy Brecher (author of "Common Preservation"), Joe Guinan (co-author of "The Case for Community Wealth Building"), Yvonne Yen Liu (Solidarity Research Center), and Melissa Scanlan (author of "Prosperity in the Fossil-Free Economy").